muddery/muddery/COMMANDS.md

 # Commands

+Players can send commands to the server.
 In Muddery, all commands are in format of JSON.
 It has two parts:
 ```
 {"cmd":  <command's key>,
  "args": <object's dbref>